How Eating Breakfast Can Make You a Hero

 Kristen Thorkelson knew she couldn’t just walk away.

-The mother of two attended Call to Freedom’s CommUnity Breakfast last fall as a guest of her husband’s aunt.
+The mother of two attended Call to Freedom’s CommUnity Breakfast several years ago as a guest of her husband’s aunt.
 She arrived with few expectations — already involved with other anti-trafficking efforts, Thorkelson was familiar with the problem.

 Or so she thought.